Earlier this week, we announced a big win for Loom and for our customers – Joshua Goldenberg has joined as Loom’s Head of Design. 🎉

 5. Set clear criteria for interviews and follow through.

 We sought to avoid seat-of-the-pants hiring in favor of a thoughtful and intentional process.
 We listed the most important strengths we wanted to see, by categories, then indicated at which stage of the interview we would assess them.
 This gave us a clear rubric for assessment and minimized confusion across our team.

 This made all the difference — Interviewees noticed the level of thoughtfulness, intentionality, and attention to detail we built into our process.
 Not only did they become more interested in Loom as an opportunity, but they also said they were impressed by the experience itself (even compared to prestigious and high-budget companies like Airbnb and Google).

-If you haven’t yet checked out Loom, give it a try.
-And if you’re interested in joining us on our mission to bring the magic of quick videos to all 1.2 billion knowledge workers — check our jobs page or send me a note: firstname.lastname@example.org.
+If you haven’t yet checked out Loom, try recording your screen and give it a try.
+And if you’re interested in joining us on our mission to bring the magic of quick videos to all 1.2 billion knowledge workers — check our careers page or send me a note: email@example.com.